List of boardwalks in the United States: Rockaway, Queens

 The Rockaway Boardwalk is 5.5 mi long, the longest in the United States within one city.
 The boardwalk runs from Beach 9th Street in Far Rockaway to Beach 126th Street in Rockaway Park, at the edge of Belle Harbor.
 While several unconnected sections were first built at the end of the 19th century, most of the construction of the original boardwalk began in 1925 and completed in 1928.
 The concrete boardwalk from Beach 9th Street to Beach 19th Street was completed in 1963.
 The boardwalk and its adjacent 170 acres of beaches are maintained by the NYC Parks Department and policed by the NYC Parks Enforcement Patrol.

 South Beach, Staten Island

 The Franklin D. Roosevelt Boardwalk along South Beach is 2.5 mi long, making it the fourth longest boardwalk in the world.
 The boardwalk was built in 1935, replacing an existing commercial boardwalk and tourist area that had been ravaged by fires, economic loss and the Great Depression.
-The boardwalk is part of a New York City public park that stretches from the Fort Wadsworth and the Verrazano-Narrows Bridge to Miller Field.
+The boardwalk is part of a New York City public park that stretches from the Fort Wadsworth and the Verrazzano–Narrows Bridge to Miller Field.
 Both Fort Wadsworth and Miller Field are federal parks.